duggan/instazip/README.md

 Instazip uses a small chunk of server side code to perform base64 encoding.
 It's written in PHP, but is only a few lines of code, and easily replaced or relocated.

+Right now, the location of this can be customized by editing the `base64_conveter` variable in `js/instazip.js`

 A demo can be found online at: <http://instazip.orchestra.io>

 ## Goal